frankchang1000/boovie/README.md

 # Boovie

-automatically generate movie trailers with a pdf of a book
+Automatically generate movie trailers with a pdf of a book

 ## Table of Contents 🧾
 * [Why boovie](#why-boovie)